 This following handouts accompany this 65-minute video presentation.
 We recommend downloading and printing out all of these handouts before watching the above presentation.
-(If you prefer to download all of the handouts in one PDF document, we have compiled them as a download at this link)

 - Paragraphs from the General Directory for Catechesis (GDC) and the RCIA

 - 3-Cycle Structure

 - 14-Week Inquiry Doctrine Cycle

 - Using a Celebration of the Word of God in a Catechetical Setting

 The RCIA is a liturgical, catechetical, and pastoral process that requires signs and stages of conversion to take place before a participant progresses to the next stage (e.g. from Inquiry to Catechumenate).
 This necessitates a process that allows for an individual who is not ready to progress to remain in one period of the process while others who are ready to progress to move on to the next period of the process.
 This can only be facilitated by a year-round parish RCIA process.